fkie-cad/COMIDDS/content/datasets/dedale.md

 - ``orange_dmz``
 - ``router1`` with three interfaces (router1_green, router1_orange, router1_red).

+[PyCapCutter](https://gitlab.inria.fr/mlanvin/pycapcutter) is used to cut the network capture by day while ensuring that each flow is contained in one file.
+This limits side effects when applying Zeek or CICFlowMeter to the network capture.

 Suricata alerts are included, but not explicitly labeled, although the authors mention that only 2 out of 130,430 Suricata alerts are true positive (related to a malicious flow).
 Network flows, generated from the PCAPs above, are labeled with one of three classes, additionally providing the associated MITRE ATT&CK tactic and technique numbers if relevant:
 - 0 (benign)